The Korean Word “정 (Jeong)” Has No English Translation — Meaning, Pronunciation, and Cultural Feeling (Updated May 2026)

 The second mistake is treating 정 as something only Koreans can feel.
 People everywhere experience attachment, kindness, and emotional memory.
 What is culturally distinctive is how often Korean uses this one word to name that layered feeling and how naturally the concept appears in daily speech.

-💬 Meaning: attachment that remains even when you dislike someone or feel frustrated with them
+💬 Meaning: warm affection / attachment that remains even through dislike or frustration

-This phrase is very important. 미운 정 shows that 정 is not always clean or simple.
+This contrast is very important. 고운 정 shows the gentle side of attachment, while 미운 정 shows that 정 is not always clean or simple.
 Sometimes people stay emotionally connected because they have shared too much history to feel nothing.

 🗣️ How Korean Learners Can Use 정 Naturally